leifos-gmbh/ILIAS/Services/Export/README.md

 `{PATH_TOEXTERN_DATA_OF_CLIENT}/upload/export/6/1604568820__12654__cat_3191.zip`

 #### Scorm and HTLMs
-The configuration of an upload directory has been removed in Release 7 The fixed location is:
+The configuration of an upload directory has been removed in Release 7.
+The fixed location is:

 `{PATH_TOEXTERN_DATA_OF_CLIENT}/upload/export/learningModules`

-All files stored in this directory will be avalaible in the SCORM-upload and the HTLM-File-Browser.
+All files stored in this directory will be available in the SCORM-upload and the HTLM-File-Browser.
 Only users with "write" permission to the administration can access the files.

 #### Media Objects
-The configuration of an upload directory has been removed in Release 7 The fixed location is:
+The configuration of an upload directory has been removed in Release 7.

-`{PATH_TOEXTERN_DATA_OF_CLIENT}/upload/export/mob`
+The fixed location is:

+`{PATH_TO_EXTERN_DATA_OF_CLIENT}/upload/export/mob`

-All files stored in this directory will be accessible in the media pool management .
+All files stored in this directory will be accessible in the media pool management.
 Only users with "write" permission to the administration can access the files.